 - Don't scratch the itch!
 This might seem impossible, but do your best not to.
 When you scratch, it makes your skin sore and sometimes more itchy.
 The skin can even break open, bleed, and get infected with bacteria.
 If you have a super-itchy spot, wet a washcloth with cool water and apply it to the skin.

 - Keep your fingernails cut short.
 You're less likely to break your skin open if you scratch an itch.

 - Take short baths or showers with warm water.
 Hot water can make you itch more.
 Have your mom or dad ask your doctor if it's OK for you to use oatmeal soaking products in your bath to help control the itching.
-Avoid soaps that are scented and use ones that have moisturizer in them.
+Avoid scented soaps and use ones that have moisturizer in them.

-- When you're done in the tub or shower, don't rub your skin dry with a rough towel.
-That just irritates your skin more.
+- Use a soft towel to dry your skin.
 Gently pat it dry to get the water off.
-Then put on some moisturizing cream or lotion to keep your skin from getting too dry.
+Then put on some moisturizing ointment or cream to keep your skin from getting too dry.
 You can use the moisturizer several times a day.

 - Drink water, which adds moisture to your skin.

 - Wear loose clothing to help your skin feel better.
-Make sure you wear cotton or other soft, natural fibers.
+Wear cotton or other soft, natural fibers.
 Wool and some synthetic cloth can make you feel itchy all over.